Blue Manta Explorer - Komodo Itinerary

 Is there a fuel Surcharge?
 NO fuel surcharges in place at this time but may be implemented to account for any wide fluctuations.

 Is there Internet/ Mobile signal available in Komodo?
 Local Telkomsel is best local card to buy.
 North & Central Komodo has fairly good mobile signal and Internet access, South Komodo is less well covered and has next to nothing.
-Telkomsel simpati sim card is the best and costs only 3USD plus credit to add on top!!!
-The Blue Manta Explorer does have 24hr Satellite Internet available onboard.
+Telkomsel simpati sim card is the best and costs only 3USD plus credit to add on top.
+The Blue Manta Explorer does have 24hr Satellite Internet available onboard at a charge.

 I want to stay in Labuan Bajo before / after my trip, is it possible?
 Absolutely, Labuan Bajo has blossomed into a small tourist gem in recent years, with many Western/Local restaurants serving high quality food, small local craft shops and plenty of land and diving based day trips available.
 We can help recommend local hotels where we can pick you up on Trip Departure day & drop off on trip return, transfers on Day of trip departure/arrival all included within the Labuan Bajo area.
 The following hotels have often been used by our guests in the past and come recommended; Jayakarta Suites Hotel, Bintang Flores Hotel, La Prima, Please note this is not an exhaustive list but a good place to start when looking for accommodation in Labuan Bajo.